jhorzek/mxsem/README.md

 ## Transformations

 Sometimes, one may want to express one parameter as a function of other parameters.
-For instance, in moderated non-linear factor analysis, model parameters are often expressed in terms of a covariate k.
+In moderated non-linear factor analysis, for example, model parameters are often expressed in terms of a covariate k.
 For instance, the effect $a$ of $\xi$ on $\eta$ could be expressed as
 $a = a_0 + a_1\times k$.